 Version of qgis 2.4

 you have to help me understand, what do you mean with "duplicate point"? please make a list of steps/operations to follow.
 Thanks.

-#10 Updated by Brett Z over 5 years ago
+#10 Updated by Brett Z about 6 years ago

 I have the same issue.
 You can reproduce it by creating 2 new POINT shapefiles, adding points to each, and saving.
 Then, as Pinuccio described, try copying points from one shapefile to another and you will get the error "Attempt to write non-point (MULTIPOINT) geometry to point shapefile." when you click save.
 I confirmed that both shapfiles are POINT type, not MULTIPOINT.
 This seems to occur with shapefiles created in QGIS and in other applications.

-#12 Updated by Thorsten Fischer over 5 years ago
+#12 Updated by Thorsten Fischer about 6 years ago